WordPress site audit

 What you get

-Six artifacts, every audit, every time: a written report (PDF, 8–14 pages), a prioritised top-five fix list, a recorded walkthrough, a 45-minute live debrief call with up to four of your team, a 30-day Shadow plugin install, and a written “what it would cost to fix this” scope appended to the report.
+Six artifacts, every audit, every time: a written report (PDF, 8–14 pages), a prioritized top-five fix list, a recorded walkthrough, a 45-minute live debrief call with up to four of your team, a 30-day Shadow plugin install, and a written “what it would cost to fix this” scope appended to the report.

 The full deliverable list, the day-by-day timeline, the 12 checks I run, and the FAQ that defends the fixed price live on the canonical service page: /services/wordpress-audit-deep/.
 That is where you book.